lochgeo/lochgeo.github.io/_posts/2023-07-01-Art-of-Debugging.md

 excerpt_separator: "<!--more-->"
 ---

 One of my strengths at work is debugging/troubleshooting technical issues.
 I have been told that I have a knack for finding and fixing problems that others find hard to solve.
 Many people come to me for assistance when they encounter difficulties and I often am able to give them effective solutions or workarounds that allow them to continue their work.
-This is an ability that has come with a lot of practice and experience in dealing with technical challenges.
+This is an ability that has come with a lot of practice and experience in dealing with various technical challenges.
 There are a few core ideas that underpin these abilities, some of which I try to enumerate below

 <!--more-->